 To fully understand the impact of the Healthy Children's Fund on parents and caregivers, regular assessments of the needs, barriers, and challenges to getting care and services will be conducted.
 Local assessments will provide the opportunity to collect quantitative and qualitative data to investigate progress toward the fund's desired results and create an avenue for parents to give feedback and input on services and programs.
 The methodology will ensure that the design and implementation processes will respond to culturally different values and perspectives and capture diverse voices.
+To understand the impact of the Healthy Children's Fund on the local workforce, businesses and organizations will be assessed to determine the stability of the workforce, as compared to previous surveys which reported 88% of Whatcom County business owners reported child care barriers affecting their employees' work performance.
+(Opportunity Council et al., 2018)

 It is important to note that useful and meaningful data at the local level is limited and that collecting and managing reliable, valid, and replicable population-level data is resourceintensive.
 If an identified and prioritized indicator is not currently being collected, it was placed on the data development agenda (DDA).
 WCHCS will determine the feasibility, timing, and resources needed to collect the necessary data and prioritize accordingly.
 When possible, WCHCS will leverage the methodology implemented by past relevant studies (i.e., Child Care Demand Study) and will work with state-level agencies to improve the completeness of current data sources.
 See Appendix VI for the headline and secondary indicators selected for each focus area.
 As strategies evolve over the levy's life, some of these metrics will need to change.
 Appendix VII describes the population health data sources for both the headline and secondary indicators.
 Throughout the levy, innovative strategies will be implemented that demonstrate results that further inform the field of early learning & care, increase the evidence base, and demonstrate impact on outcomes for low-income and vulnerable children.
 WCHCS will report headline indicators on the number of innovative solutions that demonstrate valid results which further inform either

-• the field of early learning and care

-• approaches or practices that impact the disparities experienced among low-income and vulnerable children
+- the field of early learning and care - approaches or practices that impact the disparities experienced among low-income and vulnerable children